privacygmail cleanupemail security

 • Progressive analysis (100 emails at a time)

-• Results cached in browser's IndexedDB
+• Results cached in your browser's IndexedDB

 • No network calls to MailMop servers for analysis